 See Related Content:

-The Japanese Diet approved six bills aimed at updating the country’s outdated digital infrastructure.
+The Digital Agency has been officially launched with the aim of updating the country’s outdated digital infrastructure.
 Will this time be different?

 Langley Esquire CEO Timothy Langley was quoted in Nikkei Asia on Japan’s incipient digital agency and the challenges it will face — both from the private sector and other government bodies.